-In return for transitional free allocation, the eight Member States have put up national plans setting out investments to be financed through the free allocation with a view to modernising their electricity sectors and diversify their energy mix through investments worth at least as much as the value of the free allowances.
+In return for transitional free allocation, the eight Member States have put up national plans setting out investments to be financed through the free allocation with a view to modernising their electricity sectors and diversifying their energy mix.
+The investments are worth at least as much as the value of the free allowances.
 To ensure this conditionality, in most Member States concerned eligible operators only receive the free allocation upon proof of the investment of a corresponding amount having been carried out.

-For further information on transitional free allocation to power generators, see Frequently Asked Questions.
+For further information on transitional free allocation to electricity generators, see Frequently Asked Questions.

 In sectors other than power generation, transition to auctioning takes place progressively.
 Manufacturing industry received 80% of its allowances free of charge in 2013 but this will decrease annually to 30% in 2020, other than for sectors deemed to be exposed to carbon leakage.
 Allowances not allocated for free are to be auctioned.

 In the context of the 2030 climate and energy framework European leaders decided in October 2014 that free allocation shall not expire, but the share of allowances to be auctioned will not reduce during the next decade.
-Latest information on the exact amounts to be auctioned can be found on the websites of the auction platforms; see also the first two questions and answers on the FAQ-page.
+Latest information on the exact amounts to be auctioned can be found on the websites of the auction platforms; see also the relevant questions and answers on the FAQ-page.